 Youth Hunting Days: The Saturday following the closing of waterfowl season extending for 2 days.
+To participate in these youth hunts hunters must be 17 years of age or younger and must be accompanied by a non-hunting adult 18 years of age or older.

-Falconry Take of Ducks: Ducks only, concurrent with duck season and January 31 - February 1, 2015.
+Falconry Take of Ducks: Ducks only, concurrent with duck season and January 28-30, 2019.
 3/day.
 Possession limit triple the daily bag.

-Southern California Zone: In that portion of southern California (but excluding the Colorado River zone) lying south and east of a line beginning at the mouth of the Santa Maria River at the Pacific Ocean; east along the Santa Maria River to where it crosses Highway 166 near the City of Santa Maria; east on Highway 166 to the junction with Highway 99; south on Highway 99 to the crest of the Tehachapi Mountains at Tejon Pass; east and north along the crest of the Tehachapi Mountains to where it intersects Highway 178 at Walker Pass; east on Highway 178 to the junction of Highway 395 at the town of Inyokern; south on Highway 395 to the junction of Highway 58; east on Highway 58 to the junction of Interstate 15; east on Interstate 15 to the junction with Highway 127; north on Highway 127 to the point of intersection with the California-Nevada state line.
+Southern California Zone: In that portion of southern California (but excluding the Colorado River zone) lying south and east of a line beginning at the mouth of the Santa Maria River at the Pacific Ocean; east along the Santa Maria River to where it crosses Highway 101-166 near the City of Santa Maria; continue north on 101-166; east on Highway 166 to the junction with Highway 99; south on Highway 99 to the junction of Interstate 5; south on Interstate 5 to the crest of the Tehachapi Mountains at Tejon Pass; east and north along the crest of the Tehachapi Mountains to where it intersects Highway 178 at Walker Pass; east on Highway 178 to the junction of Highway 395 at the town of Inyokern; south on Highway 395 to the junction of Highway 58; east on Highway 58 to the junction of Interstate 15; east on Interstate 15 to the junction with Highway 127; north on Highway 127 to the point of intersection with the California-Nevada state line.

-Ducks: From the third Saturday in October extending for 100 days, 7/day which may include, 7 mallards, 2 hen mallards, 2 pintail, 1 canvasback, 2 redheads, 3 scaup during the 86-day season.
+Ducks: From the third Saturday in October extending for 100 days, 7/day which may include, 7 mallards, 2 hen mallards, 2 pintail, 2 canvasback, 2 redheads, 3 scaup during the 86-day season.
 Possession limit triple the daily bag.

-Geese: From the third Saturday in October extending for 100 days, 18/day, up to 15 white geese, up to 3 dark geese.
+Geese: From the third Saturday in October extending for 100 days, 23/day, up to 20 white geese, up to 3 dark geese.
 Possession limit triple the daily bag.